 On the way to this market, you can see a group of ethnicities around the Bohemian” area which is known as The Pipe (De Pijp).
 You will get a good mix of a strong showing from former Dutch colonies such as the Surinam and Indonesia along with other European and Middle East cultures as well.

 Before ending the final night in Amsterdam, perhaps enjoy a longer night out by experiencing the Rialto Cinema.
 It is a worthy place to visit as its art deco architecture is remarkable.
 This cinema shows a combination of Dutch and Hollywood films.
 Watching movies abroad often doesn’t come on the list, but why not right?

-Halal Travel Tips for Muslim Travelers:
+Halal Travel Tips for Muslim Travellers:

-Food: Islam is the second largest religion in Amsterdam so finding Halal cuisines is pretty easy.
-You can breezily find restaurants specialize in Indian, Arabic, Ethiopian and Middle Eastern food.
+Food: Islam is the second-largest religion in Amsterdam so finding Halal cuisines is pretty easy.
+You can breezily find restaurants specializing in Indian, Arabic, Ethiopian and Middle Eastern food.
 Be extra cautious, as some may not have Halal certification.
 Nevertheless, there are numerous completely Halal restaurants as they are Muslim owned such as the Arabic Lounge, Queen of Sheba, Bazar, Bellariva, and Addis Ababa.
 However, if you are still unsure, it is best to stick to seafood and vegetarian options.
 They can never go wrong.